akarnokd/open-ig/README.md

 <sup>1</sup>Technically, Java 7 is enough but running the launcher with it may cause trouble connecting to GitHub due to outdated TLS support in Java 7.

-I recommend picking up the latest version from [AdoptOpenJDK.net](https://adoptopenjdk.net/).
+I recommend picking up the latest version from [adoptium.net](https://adoptium.net/) site.

 Supported languages:
   - English